pandas-dev/pandas/doc/source/development/maintaining.rst

 or the feature is out of scope.
 Sometimes reporters just go away though, and we'll close the issue after the conversation has died.

+And keep in mind that closing issues isn't a goal on its own.
+Our goal is to make pandas the best it can be.

 Reviewing Pull Requests
 -----------------------